spread-ai/docs-appsmith-fork/docs/reference/widgets/category-slider.md

 ### Events

-When the event is triggered, these event handlers can execute queries, JS functions, or other [supported actions](/reference/framework/global-functions.md).
+When the event is triggered, these event handlers can execute queries, JavaScript functions, or other [supported actions](/reference/framework/global-functions.md).

 #### onChange